cosmos/cosmos/README.md

 by the smallest validator, where effective gnuts include vesting and delegated gnuts.
 When a new validator replaces an existing validator in such a way, the existing validator becomes inactive and all the gnuts and delegated gnuts enter the unbonding state.
-Note that, given the distribution of genesis validators, the 33 available validator spots, and the issuance schedule, it is impossible for any genesis validators to become unbonded by this mechanism.
+Note that, given the distribution of genesis-validators, the 33 available validator spots, and the issuance schedule, it is impossible for any genesis-validators to become unbonded by this mechanism.

 ### Penalties for Validators